Late Ordovician mass extinction: Trilobites

+Bryozoans

 Over a third of bryozoan genera went extinct, but most families survived the extinction interval and the group as a whole recovered in the Silurian.
 The hardest-hit subgroups were the cryptostomes and trepostomes, which never recovered the full extent of their Ordovician diversity.
 Bryozoan extinctions started in coastal regions of Laurentia, before high extinction rates shifted to Baltica by the end of the Hirnantian.
 Bryozoan biodiversity loss appears to have been a prolonged process which partially preceded the Hirnantian extinction pulses.
 Extinction rates among Ordovician bryozoan genera were actually higher in the early and late Katian, and origination rates sharply dropped in the late Katian and Hirnantian.

+Echinoderms

-About 70% of crinoid genera died out, with most extinctions occurring in the first pulse.
+About 70% of crinoid genera died out.
+Early studies of crinoid biodiversity loss by Jack Sepkoski overestimated crinoid biodiversity losses during LOME.
+Most extinctions occurred in the first pulse.
 However, they rediversified quickly in tropical areas and reacquired their pre-extinction diversity not long into the Silurian.
-Many other echinoderms became very rare after the Ordovician, such as the cystoids, edrioasteroids, and other early crinoid-like groups.
+Many other echinoderms became very rare after the Ordovician, such as the cystoids, edrioasteroids and other early crinoid-like groups.

+Sponges

-Sponges thrived and dominated marine ecosystems in South China immediately after the extinction event.
+Stromatoporoid generic and familial taxonomic diversity was not significantly impacted by the mass extinction.
+A change in abundance is recorded, however; clathrodictyids increased in abundance relative to labechiids.
+Sponges thrived and dominated marine ecosystems in South China immediately after the extinction event, colonising depauperate, anoxic environments in the earliest Rhuddanian.
 Their pervasiveness in marine environments after the biotic crisis has been attributed to drastically decreased competition and an abundance of vacant niches left behind by organisms that perished in the catastrophe.
-Sponges may have assisted the recovery of other clades by helping stabilise sediment surfaces, enabling bryozoans, brachiopods, corals, and other sessile suspension feeders to recolonise the seafloor.
+Sponges may have assisted the recovery of other sessile suspension feeders: by helping stabilise sediment surfaces, they enabled bryozoans, brachiopods and corals to recolonise the seafloor.

-Possible causes

-Glaciation
+Glaciation and cooling

-The first pulse of the Late Ordovician Extinction has typically been attributed to the Late Ordovician Glaciation.
+The first pulse of the Late Ordovician Extinction has typically been attributed to the Late Ordovician glaciation, which is unusual among mass extinctions and has made LOME an outlier.
 Although there was a longer cooling trend in Middle and Lower Ordovician, the most severe and abrupt period of glaciation occurred in the Hirnantian stage, which was bracketed by both pulses of the extinction.
 The rapid continental glaciation was centered on Gondwana, which was located at the South Pole in the Late Ordovician.
 The Hirnantian glaciation is considered one of the most severe ice ages of the Paleozoic, which previously maintained the relatively warm climate conditions of a greenhouse earth.